 The game world has an ideology to fulfill dreams and desires of success in our lives.
 The aim in my practice is to rebel that and to disobey the desire of the technology and culture in it.
 I want to make things that are true for me and not what my dreams are supposed to be, not even in the game world.

-My aim in my practice is also to comment on the increasing layers of digitalization of our lives, including the virtualization of fitness and the exhibitionist, narcissistic culture of the internet, especially social media.
+My aim in my practice is to comment on the increasing layers of digitalization of our lives, including the virtualization of fitness and the exhibitionist, narcissistic culture of the internet, especially on social media.
 Likewise, what we do online and offline merge into an “onlife” behavior, a mixture of physical and virtual experiences that create new onlife personalities.